kevintpeng/Learn-Something-Every-Day/Web-Dev/Ember/EmberConf.md

   - if parent A is waiting for child B to return, but B is an infinite loop, then A is stuck
 - we only have to care about cancellation when calling functions that can switch to a new green thread (only for blocking functions)

+In javascript, cancelable asynchronous operations are very hard to do with promises, and preventing concurrent execution of two async operations is hard to do with promises
+- `ember-concurrency` remedies this
+- manages **tasks**, which are cancelable and dependent on a host object